 Symptoms include severe weakness, nausea, vomiting, and abdominal pain.
 Patients may have a history of ingestion of a toxic substance, alcohol, or treatment with metformin despite contraindications.

 Signs include hyperpnea (Kussmaul respiration), altered mental status with hallucinations and coma, moderate dehydration, oliguria, hypothermia, hypotension, and shock.

-Diagnosis is based on lactate levels ≥5 mmol/L (4 mEq/L), even in the absence of overt acidemia.
-Minor hyperglycemia (or sometimes normal glucose levels), serum lactate levels usually >7 mmol/L (increasing with deteriorating renal function), low blood pH <7.35, serum bicarbonate levels <10 mmol/L, anion gap >16 mEq/L, usually hyperkalemia, and normal serum sodium levels (these may be low in patients abusing alcohol) are also typically found.
+Diagnosis is based on lactate levels ≥5 mmol/L, even in the absence of overt acidemia.
+Minor hyperglycemia (or sometimes normal glucose levels), serum lactate levels usually >7 mmol/L (increasing with deteriorating renal function and resulting in elevated mortality with higher levels), low blood pH <7.30, serum bicarbonate levels <10 mmol/L, anion gap >16 mEq/L, usually hyperkalemia (except in grand mal seizures, which present with normokalemia), and normal serum sodium levels (these may be low in patients abusing alcohol) are also typically found.

 Differential diagnosis includes DKA (higher levels of glucose and ketone bodies without signs and symptoms of shock, lactate usually not as high), hyperglycemic hyperosmolar state (HHS) (significant hyperosmolality; serum lactate levels and blood pH within reference ranges), alcohol poisoning (no significant decrease in blood pH, normal blood glucose levels, no features of shock, serum lactate levels <5 mmol/L), other types of coma (hepatic, uremic), and other causes of shock.

 1. Prevention and treatment of shock:

 1) Use fluid resuscitation to increase intravascular volume as in DKA or HHS.
 Crystalloid and colloid solutions are both effective.